Safe Winch Launching

 |How to Fly a Winch Launch Safely (part 2)|

-A PowerPoint presentation, with optional voice-over, providing some of the analysis and detail of how the advice on safe winch launching was derived.
-The presentation is available on the Safe Winch Launching DVD (see below).
+This presentation provides some of the analysis and detail of how the advice on safe winch launching presented in Part 1 was derived.
+The presentation can be downloaded for offline viewing or streamed via Youtube.
+It is also available, along with Part 1, on the Safe Winch Launching DVD (see below).
 Please ask any BGA instructor to see a copy.

 |Stop the Drop|